verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 to be supported when upgrading to later versions of Verrazzano.

 For workloads that used the legacy default metrics template, Verrazzano will create a ServiceMonitor in the workload's namespace, to ensure that metrics continue to be scraped.
-You can make any ongoing changes to the metrics source configuration, by editing the ServiceMonitor.
+You can make any ongoing changes to the metrics source configuration by editing the ServiceMonitor.

 For workloads that used a legacy custom metrics template, Verrazzano will configure the Prometheus Operator to ensure